thomas-young-2013/open-box/docs/en/examples/single_objective_with_constraint.md

 # Single-Objective with Constraints

-In this tutorial, we will describe how to optimize a constrained problem with **OpenBox**.
+In this tutorial, we will introduce how to optimize a constrained problem with **OpenBox**.

 ## Problem Setup